 Open and honest talk about sex, bodies and relationships lays the groundwork for future talks about sexual development, respectful relationships and sexuality.
 It’s never too early to start talking.

-Responding to typical and healthy sexual behaviour in babies and toddlers
+Responding to sexual behaviour in babies and toddlers

 You can use sexual behaviour as an opportunity to help your child learn.
 The key is listening, talking and answering questions openly, honestly and in a way your child can understand.

 At this age, you can talk about public and private body parts, differences among bodies and words for parts of the body.
 For example:

 - ‘That is your penis.
 You use your penis when you do a wee.
 Your penis is a private part of your body.’